-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 PM.
-Eastern Time the day before the cut-off date or meeting date.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+Eastern Time the day before the meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-pard envelope we have provided or return it to Vote Processing, ofo Broadridge, S1 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadnidge, 51 Mercedes Way, Edgewood, NY 11717.